-Essential electrolytes like potassium are typically regulated in your body by your kidneys.
+Your body's kidneys regulate potassium (and all electrolyte) levels in your body.
 For those diagnosed with chronic kidney disease (CKD) you may have to limit consumption of potassium and other electrolytes.
+(2)

 The list below serves as a suggestion of low potassium foods for your diet, and is for informational purposes only.
 Please work with your primary care provider to establish a proper diet.

 Generally people with CKD should watch their protein intake, as well as intake of other electrolytes.
-Since other electrolytes should also be watched, the amounts of sodium, phosphorus, magnesium, and calcium are also listed below each food.
+Since other electrolytes should also be watched, the amounts of sodium, phosphorus, magnesium, and calcium are also listed below each food in this list.

 Foods low in potassium include most refined fats and oils, grains like cornmeal, white rice, and pasta, cheeses like soft goat cheese, and blueberries, eggs, leeks, napa cabbage, and chia seeds.
-Boiling vegetables in water and discarding the water they are cooked in can help reduce their potassium and electrolyte content.
-Further, you can also leech more minerals out by soaking vegetables in water prior to consumption.
+(1) Boiling vegetables in water and discarding the water can help reduce their potassium and electrolyte content.
+Further, you can also leech more minerals out by soaking vegetables in water before consumption.

 For more information on a CKD diet see the article from Medline Plus and Kidney.org.
 For more low potassium food ideas see the nutrient ranking tool, nutrient ratio tool, and the list of low potassium vegetables.